libredsp/libredsp/README.md

 ### Statistical Filter Design
 - *Wiener filter*: Computes the filter coefficients that minimize the mean square error (MSE) between a desired signal and the filter output, in one computation.
 - *Least mean square (LMS)*: Iteratively estimates the same MSE-minimizing filter coefficients by using instantaneous samples instead of the true expected value.

-Least mean square (LMS): Iteratively estimates the same MSE-minimizing filter coefficients by using instantaneous samples instead of the true expected value.

 ### Spectral Estimation
 Estimate the power spectral density (PSD) of your signal via: